stewi1014/clod/libclod/README.md

 - [`#include <lod.h>`](./include/lod.h) for LOD generating.
 - [`#include <nbt.h>`](./include/nbt.h) gives you NBT parsing helpers.

+## Development

+Generating resource sources can be done with `gradle generate`.

 ## Non-Goals

 It can be easy to get carried away on flights of fancy and waste time better spent elsewhere on nonsense